opencollective/api-examples/Readme.md

 A repository to share a few examples to help people interact with the Open Collective API.

-Need a small introudction to our API?
+Need a small introduction to our API?
 Check our [blog post from 2018](https://blog.opencollective.com/open-collective-graphql-api-preview/).

 We're working on new developer documentation for 2022!